Chromatin: Spatial organization of chromatin in the cell nucleus

 The spatial arrangement of the chromatin within the nucleus is not random - specific regions of the chromatin can be found in certain territories.
 Territories are, for example, the lamina-associated domains (LADs), and the topologically associating domains (TADs), which are bound together by protein complexes.
-Currently, polymer models such as the Strings & Binders Switch (SBS) model and the Dynamic Loop (DL) model are used to describe the folding of chromatin within the nucleus.
-The arrangement of chromatin within the nucleus may also play a role in nuclear stress and restoring nuclear membrane deformation by mechanical stress.
-When chromatin is condensed, the nucleus becomes more rigid.
-When chromatin is decondensed, the nucleus becomes more elastic with less force exerted on the inner nuclear membrane.
-This observation sheds light on other possible cellular functions of chromatin organization outside of genomic regulation.
+Polymer physics approaches have been widely used to model chromatin folding and genome organization.
+In particular, mechanisms such as loop extrusion, mediated by protein complexes including cohesin, have been proposed to explain the formation of chromatin loops and domain boundaries observed in chromosome conformation capture experiments.

 Cell-cycle dependent structural organization

 Karyogram of human male using Giemsa staining, showing the classic metaphase chromatin structure.